philippgehrig/JS-Injection/README.md

 ## Credits

-This was not my idea, but much rather I tried understanding a [tweet](https://twitter.com/Rhynorater/status/1696862832841916679) by Justin Gardner.
+This was not my idea, but much rather I tried understanding a [tweet](https://twitter.com/Rhynorater/status/1696862832841916679) by Justin Gardner and some things I learned during a Web Engineering Class at my University.